 According to respondeat superior (“let the master answer), the company owner is legally responsible for the negligence of its employees who are working within the course and scope of employment.

 Under California law, commercial operators, including tour bus drivers, “must use the highest care and the vigilance of a very cautious person.
 They must do all that human care, vigilance, and foresight reasonably can do under the circumstances to avoid harm to passengers.”
 This duty starts when passenger or freight is loaded onto the vehicle and does not end until the passengers safely disembark at their destinations or the freight is successfully unloaded.
-Bus drivers have an additional duty of care to keep their passengers safe while travelling, so they must break up fights and make sure passengers do not slip and fall while boarding or getting off.
+Bus drivers have an additional duty of care to keep their passengers safe while traveling, so they must break up fights and make sure passengers do not slip and fall while boarding or getting off.

 Therefore, in addition to using reasonable car while driving to avoid crashes, common carriers must carefully inspect their vehicles, usually prior to each trip, to ensure that the vehicles are safe.
 If the tires on the USA Holiday bus were dangerously worn, it appears that the driver may not have properly inspected the bus and therefore violated the common carrier duty of care.
 However, there is also a question of causation.

-In California, negligent performance is usually limited to the contracting parties, but third party victims may also sue under this theory or a similar idea.
+In California, negligent performance is usually limited to the contracting parties, but third-party victims may also sue under this theory or a similar idea.
 If contractors fail to fulfill their obligations and someone is injured, these contractors may be liable for damages.
-These damages normally include compensation for both economic losses, such as medical bills, and noneconomic losses, such as loss of enjoyment in life.
+These damages normally include compensation for both economic losses, such as medical bills and noneconomic losses, such as loss of enjoyment in life.

-If SoCal Edison was required to warn drivers of the traffic slow-down, either by permanent signs or a roving traffic officer, and failed to do so, it may be liable for damages in this tour bus crash case.
+If SoCal Edison was required to warn drivers of the traffic slow-down, either by permanent signs or a roving traffic officer and failed to do so, it may be liable for damages in this tour bus crash case.
 In general, violation of a written policy or written requirements is always at least evidence of negligence, especially if the company had a history of looking the other way in prior incidents.

 Regardless of fault, large vehicle crashes often cause catastrophic injuries.
 For a free consultation, contact an experienced personal injury attorney in San Diego.